First, the average income for a Real Estate Agent working between 21 and 39 hours a week is $46,458.

 Because we all know referrals are hands down the most reliable channel for new clients.

-The problem is, without an organized approach, referrals can be hard to come by.
+The problem?
+Without an organized approach, referrals are hard to come by.

 But that doesn't always happen.

 So they turn towards something they can put a strategy behind.

 They look at online ads, brochure ads, ads on benches, Zillow leads, list buying, and on and on.

 They almost completely forget about the power of their own personal network.

 The personal connections they enjoy and the value of their relationships (which is probably what convinced them they'd be successful in real estate in the first place!).